Safeguarding Policy

 • Do not take sole responsibility:

-If a child discloses harm to any staff member, it must be remembered that the school role is to recognise and refer abuse, not to investigate.
-This is to avoid contamination of evidence gained in any subsequent investigation undertaken by Police and /or Social Services and to ensure that the child is not placed in the stressful position of having to repeat their story over and over again.
+If a pupil discloses harm to any staff member, it must be remembered that the school role is to recognise and refer abuse, not to investigate.
+This is to avoid contamination of evidence gained in any subsequent investigation undertaken by Police and /or Social Services and to ensure that the pupil is not placed in the stressful position of having to repeat their story over and over again.

-In other situations, where the child appears to be making a possible disclosure or has a suspicious injury, it is reasonable to ask open, non-leading questions in order to establish the child’s story.
+In other situations, where the pupil appears to be making a possible disclosure or has a suspicious injury, it is reasonable to ask open, non-leading questions in order to establish the pupil’s story.
 Examples of questions are “That’s a nasty bruise, how did it happen?
 Tell me about what happened?
 You seem a bit upset and I’m worried about you, is anything troubling you?
 Can you tell me more about that?”.

 • ‘Tell’